gongahkia/penguin/README.md

 ## Usage

-The below instructions are for locally hosting `Penguin OS`.
+The below instructions are for locally hosting `Penguin`.

 1. First execute the below.